Stuckist photographers

-Stuckist Photographers are photographers who develop the values of the Stuckism art painting movement into film and photography.
+Stuckist photographers develop the values of the Stuckism art painting movement into film and photography.
 Some of them are in a group called the Stuckist Photographers.

 Individual photographers

 Robert Janás is a Czech Stuckist photographer and poet.
 He founded The Prague Stuckists in 2004, and has curated shows of the group and held solo photography shows.

 Alexis Hunter was a contemporary New Zealand painter and photographer, who used feminist theory in her work.
 She lived in London.
 Hunter was a member of Stuckism.
 In 2011 she exhibited photography in The Enemies of Art show in London with the Stuckists.
 She took part in Stuckist demonstrations against the Turner Prize, and published photos of the 2008 demonstration on her website.

 Group

 The Stuckist Photographers were founded in London advocating feeling, ideas and personal expression.
 This was a development of the Stuckism movement from painting into film and photography.
 Stuckist Photographers share many of the ideals uniting the Stuckist painters.

-The Stuckist Photographers were brought about when Larry Dunstan asked, "Is there a place for photography in Stuckism?"
+The Stuckist Photographers emerged when Larry Dunstan asked, "Is there a place for photography in Stuckism?"
 The photography group is independent of the artists' group, but in alliance with it.
 The photographers also state that they are a Remodernist group, meaning that their aspiration is to establish "a new spirituality in art".

 The Manifesto of the Stuckist Photographers states 11 points, among them: